-Spinach is a wonderful leafy green, a real workhorse of an ingredient ready to whizz into soups, stews and smothies, plus it cooks in no time.
-So when in season, why not make hay while the sun shines!
-Turn your fresh spinach bounty into manageable portions, and store in the freezer ready for throwing into the pot all year round, as and when you like.
+Spinach is a wonderful leafy green, a real workhorse of an ingredient ready to whizz into soups, stews and smoothies, plus it cooks in no time.
+So when in season, turn your fresh spinach bounty into manageable portions, and store in the freezer ready for throwing into the pot all year round, as and when you like.
+There are 4 easy ways to freeze spinach:

 Freezing spinach is super simple and there are a few methods to choose between.
 Fresh freezing is quick and easy while blanching and freezing takes more up front effort, but ensures your leaves will keep their colour and flavour better and for longer.